“Behaviour is what we judge a person by before we assess them by their appearance”

 Disappointment and Nervous Breakdown

 Adolescence is the bridge that connects childhood to adulthood, the phase where a child is transforming into an adult is quite like a tadpole in its legging phase slowly learning to come out of the water, forming the biological necessities required as an adult amphibian.
-Teenagers can neither act independently as adult and are neither dependent on their parents for all their needs.
+Teenagers can neither act independently as adult nor are they dependent on their parents for all their needs.
 This growth phase does not only include physical transformation but emotional changes also occur in their dynamic brains.
 They begin to assess everything based on their own experiences; they break as many beliefs as they form, and identity crisis only acts as a negative catalyst.

 They need someone who is both a friend and a mentor to them, who they can share everything with and be shown ways to overcome the conflicts they suffer from.
-Most of them do not choose parents because they too are a part of the stress factors, academic excellence and career choices are a sensitive and difficult topic that must be handled carefully.
+Most of them do not choose parents because they too are a part of the stress factors, academic excellence and career choices are sensitive and difficult topics that must be handled carefully.

 A crosscutting theme, regardless of one’s professional role, is the need to communicate effectively with the youth.
 Adolescents cannot ‘open up’ to adults on demand, there needs to be an emotional bond that they form with the chosen person and trust them enough to be honest with them.
 This is apparent in the relationship between the professional and the adolescent, however brief it may be.
 Brainberg has committed itself to lend an ear to these youngling to comprehend their minds rationally and emotionally, and be flexible enough to accommodate the wide range of teenagers it would come across; to foster their self discovery and organize their skills and interests to suit the chosen field of education and career.